Someone is threatening to share my nudes

 - You accept a friend request from someone and things get flirty.
 They threaten to share nudes that you’ve sent them unless you send them money or more nudes.

 - You receive an email in which someone claims they have hacked into your accounts or devices and have nudes of you.
-The sender threatens to send the nudes to all your contacts unless you pay them money.
+The person threatens to send the nudes to all your contacts unless you pay them money.
+This is a scam and they are trying to panic or scare you into doing what they say.

 What to do